-Each of the US&R Task Forces 3,5, 27, 85, 88, and 89 have been trained in technical search and rescue operations and each TF has a specialized, technical rescue vehicle custom made for the LAFD by the Pierce Corporation.
+The US&R Task Forces are located at Fire Stations 3, 5, 27, 85, 88, and 89.
+All of the members assigned to these Task Forces have been trained in technical search and rescue operations.
+Each of the Task Force stations has a specialized, technical rescue vehicle custom-made for the LAFD by the Pierce Corporation.

 September 11, 2001

-The World Trade Center terrorist attack was CA-TF1’s first real trial by-fire.
-Although the City was taking actions to prepare for additional attacks, it soon became clear that the World Trade Center and the Pentagon incidents would require massive search and rescue efforts.
+The World Trade Center terrorist attack was CA-TF1’s first real trial-by-fire.
+Although the City was taking action to prepare for additional attacks, it soon became clear that the World Trade Center and the Pentagon incidents would require massive search and rescue efforts.
 Prior to the official notification of activation from FEMA, the US&R Unit began a call-out of the qualified personnel to staff CA-TF1.
 A verbal activation order was received at 1200 hours followed by the official order at 1412 hours.
 A total of 70 members were “rostered” and were soon aboard three military C-141 aircraft.
-For the next 9 days, CA-TF1 conducted search, rescue and recovery missions in, under, and around the South Tower.
+For the next nine days, CA-TF1 conducted search, rescue, and recovery missions in, under, and around the South Tower.
 “Live alerts” by CA-TF1’s search canines occurred during the first four days of operation.
 CA-TF1 participated in the recovery of 30 – 35 bodies.

 2002 Winter Olympics